The Truth About Anxiety: Identify False Alarms vs. True Anxiety for Better Control

 Do you ever feel anxious or edgy for no clear reason?

-Perhaps a tingle on your tongue or a slight unease in your stomach bursts forth nowhere.
+Perhaps a tingle on your tongue or a slight unease in your stomach bursts forth from nowhere.
 Your thoughts race, your attention feels slippery, and suddenly, you're searching for answers—what’s wrong?

 Is it nerves before tomorrow's meeting because you want it to go well?